ixsanpe/birdclef-2022-ablation/modules/README.md

     - Only loads data in wav format or as a precomputed spectrogram

 - Pre-processing 1
-    - Add metadata to each file (e.g. weight based on rating)
-    - Pre-processing of the wav files themselves
+    - Pre-processing of the wav files themselves (if appropriate)

 - Transform to Mel Spectrogram if appropriate
     - Make a separate module for transforming to spectrograms, which most submissions in BirdClef train on